 You might not think of National Parks when you think of Central America and Mexico, but the narrow neck of land between the U.S. and South America has an abundance of natural treasure, designated as National Parks, waiting to be explored.
-In 2013, forget about that relaxing cruise you’ve been planning and head south for an adventure.
+Forget about that relaxing cruise you’ve been planning and head south for an adventure.

 Basaseachic Falls National Park (Mexico)

 Located in the northern state of Chihuahua, Basaseachic Falls is only a 10-hour drive from Tuscon, Arizona.
 To reach the falls, hike through a pine-oak forest with dramatic mountain views to witness the 807-ft cascade up close.
 Because of the park’s many different elevations, there are many micro-climates that foster an abundance of flora and fauna including the Texas-horned lizard.

 Planning for your trip is the hard part.
 There are no ferries to take you there, and there’s no food and water waiting for you either.
 Scorpion Reef is situated 100-km, 4-hours by motorboat, from the town of Progreso in the Gulf of Mexico.
 The reef is comprised of 5 atolls, coral islands that form lagoons, and visitors can fish offshore, swim in the lagoons, dive to see sunken ships, check out the lighthouse or just relax on the beaches.

 Hiking this inactive volcano is not for the faint of heart.
 The tropical heat is brutal and relentless, and a guide is recommended.
 But like all brutal hikes, the benefits outweigh the costs.
 From the top on a clear day, you can see both the Pacific Ocean and the Caribbean.
 If you’re lucky, you’ll see the brilliantly colored quetzal bird on the way up.